 45 RPM vs. 33 RPM Records: Which Format is More Valuable to Collectors?

-• Famous songs are usually common — millions were made.
+• Famous songs are usually common — millions were pressed.

-• Obscure local singles are where the value can be — small labels, small pressings, regional scenes.
+• Obscure local or regional singles are where value can exist.

-• Condition still matters, but rarity + demand is the real driver.
+• Condition matters, but rarity + demand matter more.

-So if you’re sitting on a box of hit singles, the right question usually isn’t “what are these worth?” — it’s “do I have any rare ones mixed in?”
+That’s why the real question usually isn’t “what are my 45s worth?” — it’s “do I have any rare ones mixed in?”

 45rpm vs 33rpm records